kirbydesign/designsystem/.github/CONTRIBUTING.md

   - if you at any point have questions while solving the issue please see: [I have a question related to Kirby](#i-have-a-question-related-to-kirby)

 ### I would like to report a bug
-- Submit issue using the bug template
+- Submit [new issue](https://github.com/kirbydesign/designsystem/issues/new/choose) using the bug template
   - please read "[the good: issue](#issue)"
 - Contact kirby-guild to get it verified
   - we verify because it might be a feature not a bug 🐛